reactome/data-release-pipeline/biomodels/README.md

 BIOMD0000000287 R-HSA-2559586   6.066213418698396E-6    https://reactome.org/PathwayBrowser/#/R-HSA-2559586     DNA Damage/Telomere Stress Induced Senescence   IEA     Homo sapiens
 ```

 For the purposes of this module, the first two columns are the most important.
-The first column contains BioModels identifiers, and the second column contains Reactome Pathway identifiers that have have been connected to them by biomodels-mapper.
+The first column contains BioModels identifiers, and the second column contains Reactome Pathway identifiers that have have been connected to them by <a href="https://github.com/reactome/biomodels-mapper">biomodels-mapper</a>.
 For each line in `models2pathways.tsv`, the corresponding Pathway instance in Reactome's relationship database will receive a CrossReference that points to the biomodel identifier.
 If the biomodel identifier does not already have a database instance, it will be created before being slotted into the Pathway instance as an instance of type `DatabaseIdentifier`.
 All biomodels identifier instances are connected to the sole 'BioModels Database' `ReferenceDatabase` object.

 ## Logging